sombandy/udacity-sdc/carnd-projects/CarND-Behavioral-Cloning/writeup.md

 ![](report_images/baseline_loss.png)

 **Observations**

 - The loss is decreasing very slowly.
 This is because the pixel values of the input image ranges between 0 and 255.
 The activation of the final layer is *tanh*.
 Large values of input makes the output to stay close to -1.0 or 1.0 where the derivative is close to zero.
 So at each iterations the parameters are updated with small changes.
 Therefore the convergence is slow.
 - Training loss is fluctuating a lot.
 The model is very unstable.
 Possibly the output values are just toggling between -1.0 and 1.0.

 **Final Result**

 - The car goes out of the road within few seconds of driving.
 It is not able to take any turn.

 #### 2. Image Normalization
  In this experiment, we aim to address the problem of large input values by scaling the inputs.
 In particular, we apply image normalization to scale the pixel values.
 We also include image cropping to remove the portion of the image that is not useful in taking driving decision.
+Finally we scale the image to size 66x200.

 **Training Data** Same as above